 Where to stay in Majorca, Spain

 Majorca is a great summer holiday destination, but are you wondering where the best area to stay is?
-We're here to help; here's where to stay in Majorca.
+We're here to help; here are the best resorts in Majorca.

 1. Pollensa and Puerto Pollensa